-- Are you ready for any aspect of your life (particularly things that you may not be particularly proud of) being raised?
+- Are you ready for any aspect of your life (things that you may not be particularly proud of) being raised?

-Often matters that might make you feel uncomfortable come up and you need to be emotionally robust and ready for this.
+Often matters that might make you feel uncomfortable will be brought up and you need to be emotionally robust and ready for this.

 - Do you have time?